CARTAvis/carta-backend/CODESTYLE.md

 * Column limit increased to 140 characters
 * Left pointer alignment is enforced
 * Minor changes to single-line code styles
+* Ordering of include files: `casacore` and `carta-protobuf` includes are given their own include group after other external library includes

 Details of the formatting style can be seen in `.clang-format`.